Unless you’re in the hardware business, staff costs are the single biggest expenditure in every startup and growth company’s operations.

 Why is your staff analytics so important?

 Your staff costs are one of the main startup expenses and they have a significant impact on your:

 - Profitability analysis.

-However, most companies don’t pay enough attention to staff analytics or utilize them enough in their financial reporting and expense analytics.
+However, most companies don’t pay enough attention to understanding the real cost of an employee, staff analytics, or utilize them enough in their financial reporting and expense analytics.
 If staff costs are your biggest expenditure, your headcount forecasting should be directly linked to your sales forecasting and cashflow forecasting.

 Staff headcount is more than just an expenditure

 You may think that staff costs and headcount planning mean only expenses and cash outflow.
 That’s not true.
 Let’s take a look at the following departments: